Nornec/open-midinous/README.md

-# Midinous: Grid-based Generative Music Software
+# Midinous: Grid-based Generative Midi Software

 Midinous combines generative features with a grid-based GUI to offer a supplemental and unique compositional experience